 The average driver swing speed for a female club player is approximately 62mph, while the average male’s speed is listed as 84mph.
 Contrast this with Tiger Woods at 130mph, the national long drive champion at 152mph, and average male and female touring professionals at 108mph and 96mph respectively.

-Club head speed is a big part of the backspin equation; the faster your swing speed the more spin you are able to apply.
-An average golfer swinging a 56 degree wedge at 70mph will generate a spin rate at impact of approximately 10, 200rpm.
+Clubhead speed is a big part of the backspin equation; the faster your swing speed the more spin you can apply.
+An average golfer swinging a 56-degree wedge at 70mph will generate a spin rate at the impact of approximately 10, 200rpm.
 In contrast, the same wedge struck at 50mph (all other factors remaining equal) will only generate a spin rate of 7, 300rpm.

 Golf is a game of precision and mistakes are measured in as little as one degree.
 Just how much impact does one degree have?

-The impact one degree has on your shot depends a great deal the length of the shot you are hitting.
-A clubface that is one degree off at impact will cause your ball to fly two and a half yards off line on a shot that carries 100 yards.
-On a shot carrying 200 yards the same single degree will end up five yards off target and at 300 yards you will find yourself seven and a half yards off line.
+The impact one degree has on your shot depends a great deal on the length of the shot you are hitting.
+A clubface that is one degree off at impact will cause your ball to fly two and a half yards offline on a shot that carries 100 yards.
+On a shot carrying 200 yards the same single degree will end up five yards off target and at 300 yards you will find yourself seven and a half yards offline.

-Angle of the clubface is not the only degree that can have an effect on your ball flight; degrees measured in Fahrenheit also play a role in the outcome of your shot.
+The angle of the clubface is not the only degree that can affect your ball flight; degrees measured in Fahrenheit also play a role in the outcome of your shot.
 Golf balls will fly further on warm days than on cool ones.
-At 100mph swing speed with your driver the ball will carry approximately eight yards further for each increase in air temperature of 25°F.
+At 100mph swing speed with your driver, the ball will carry approximately eight yards further for each increase in air temperature of 25°F.

 This information will not improve your golf scores but it is interesting nonetheless…and it may even help you settle your next clubhouse debate.